r-hyperspec/pkg-repo/CONTRIBUTING.md

 * Users install from `gh-pages` which displays `index.html` while `master` displays `README.md` to the end user.
 * Instructions for end users to install are given in `README.md`.
-* Other repos (currently: `hySpc.read.Witec`) can and will automatically deploy tar balls (as `.tar.gz` archives) to this site.
+* Other repos (e.g. `hySpc.read.Witec`) can and will automatically deploy tar balls (as `.tar.gz` archives) to this site.
 When that happens, the most recent version goes into `src/contrib` and older versions go to `archive/pkg_name`.
 * Automatic deployment is controlled by, for example `hySpc.read.Witec/.github/workflows/build_check_deploy.yaml`.
 Deployment is from the `master` branch.
 * Package `drat` handles deploying to `hySpc.pkgs`.
 If you look at `src/contrib` you will see the tar balls, a human-readible file (`PACKAGES`) and two machine-readible files (`PACKAGES.gz` and `PACKAGES.rds`).
 These are the pieces necessary for `R` to use this as a repository.
 The paper in the _R Journal_ on `drat` is very useful, but it hides the simplicity in some ways. `drat` simply keeps these three ancillary files up-to-date.

 # Instructions for hyperSpec Team Members

 * Please keep branches `master` and `gh-pages` identical.
 The automatic deployment does this for you.
+* If you edit `README.md` make sure that `# hySpc.pkgs` is the first line and that you don't add anything after `Packages currently residing here:`.
+The automatic deploy scripts copy these lines and everything between them, then add a directory listing and then save an updated version of `README.md`.
 * To manually deploy to this repo, follow these steps on either of those (local) branches:
   + `library("drat")`
 	+ `insertPackage(file = "path to full name of tar.gz", repodir = "point to top level of the local repo", action = "archive")`
 	+ Push the branch you are on to the `hySpc.pkgs` remote, to both the `master` and `gh-pages` branches.

-# Don't Forget!

-* No matter if you manually update or the automatic update occurs, you need to go to `README.md` on `master` and manually add the full name of the tar ball to the list of available packages (and remove any that have been archived).
-There appears to be no way to make this change automatically.